 The story of Job is one of the most controversial and debated accounts in the Bible.
-The shortage of background information on the book sometimes begs the question, whether Job was real?
+The shortage of background information on the book sometimes begs the question, of whether Job was real?
 As a result, some have concluded this is, in fact, a parable or allegory.

-Nevertheless, the incidents recorded in the book of Job have actually happened somewhere in the time of history.
+Nevertheless, the incidents recorded in the book of Job have actually happened somewhere in the time history.
 Most Scholars believe Job lived in the desert lands of modern-day northern Arabia.
 A careful study of the book can reveal a vast number of lessons we can learn from the life of Job.
 In my sermon tonight I want to share six lessons with you that I believe will be helpful.

 1. The Righteous shall Suffer